vanessamarinho/co-occurrence-networks/README.md

 Given the following text sample:

 ```
-To be or not to be
+to be or not to be

 ```